stefanstranger/ISEWinMerge/README.md

 ![ScreenShot](https://raw.githubusercontent.com/stefanstranger/ISEWinMerge/master/isewinmergemodule.gif)

 # Install

-1. Install WinMerge using PowerShell OneGet or manually from http://winmerge.org Default installation folder which module is looking for is 'C:\Program Files (x86)\WinMerge\WinMergeU.exe' If WinMerge is not installed in default folder change the following variable in ISEWinMerge.psm1 file.
+ 1. Install WinMerge using PowerShell OneGet or manually from http://winmerge.org

+ Default installation folder which module is looking for is 'C:\Program Files (x86)\WinMerge\WinMergeU.exe' If WinMerge is not installed in default folder change the following variable in ISEWinMerge.psm1 file.
-   # Configure location of WinMerge
+   \# Configure location of WinMerge
    $global:exe = "C:\Program Files (x86)\WinMerge\WinMergeU.exe"
  2. Install ShowUI module from https://showui.codeplex.com/ or using PowerShell OneGet.
    OneGet installation:
    Find-Module ShowUi | Install-Module -verbose
  3. To install the module including all source code you can just run in a PowerShell v3 or higher the following command:
 <pre>
 iex (New-Object Net.WebClient).DownloadString("https://gist.githubusercontent.com/stefanstranger/b4c75d440469f1dc25c7/raw/e548f8105b4a22345d9531f03a97a11ffe2a4aec/InstallISEWinMergeModule.ps1")
 </pre>

+# Run
 Run in PowerShell ISE

     Import-Module ISEWinMerge
     Start-ISEWinMerge

 or hit Alt-W in ISE